HomeDocumentation

 RoleWhat They Can Do

-Tenant AdminFull organization management: create policies, invite users, manage API keys and settings
+Tenant AdminFull organization management including policies invites API keys and settings

 Note: Only tenant admins can create policies, invite users, and manage API keys.
 Viewers and users can view data but cannot make changes.